Characters of the Soulcalibur series: Algol

 Character designer Hideo Yoshie described Algol as "a character that obviously proves the setting of being the strongest character ever in the Soulcalibur series".
 Algol's costume was designed around the concept of originating from a culture so ancient that it was not recorded in history, which complicated the character's creation.
 After considering several themes including a lion and a dinosaur, a bird motif was finally settled upon.
 An option was considered for Algol to cause an "off site brawl" while on a pipe chair, but was unused.
 His design elements including his projectile-firing "rifle arm" were called fresh and innovative by Gameswelt.
 The staff of 1UP.com were particularly impressed by his rifle attack, nicknaming the projectiles "Soul Bubbles" in reference to a game by the same name.
 Kotaku also praised the character, describing him as "much more of a bad ass" than recurring series boss Inferno.
 Edge described him as breaking the tradition of "ill-balanced uber-enemies" as well as one able to use a gun as a weapon without seeming "hopelessly out of place" in the series.
 GameAxis Unwired praised the character for breaking the series' tradition of bosses that mimicked existing fighting styles, and added that Algol remained for the most part fair to fight against.
 Neoseeker stated that Algol felt as if he was "just there, purely for your entertainment", calling his fighting style bizarre but while frustrating to fight, beatable.
-Cheat Code Central included Algol in the 2012 list of top ten hidden characters in fighting games.